vladbarosan/func-go/README.md

 package main

 import (
+	"encoding/json"
+	"fmt"
+	"io/ioutil"
 	"net/http"

 	"github.com/Azure/azure-functions-go-worker/azfunc"
 )

-// Run is the entrypoint to our Go Azure Function - if you want to change it, see function.json func Run(ctx azfunc.Context, req *http.Request, inBlob *azfunc.Blob) (outBlob string) {
+// Run is the entrypoint to our Go Azure Function - if you want to change it, see function.json func Run(ctx azfunc.Context, req *http.Request) User {

-	ctx.Logger.Log("function id: %s, invocation id: %s with blob : %v", ctx.FunctionID, ctx.InvocationID, *inBlob)

-	outBlob = inBlob.Content
-	return
+	ctx.Logger.Log("Log message from function %v, invocation %v to the runtime", ctx.FunctionID, ctx.InvocationID) body, _ := ioutil.ReadAll(req.Body)
+	var data map[string]interface{}
+	_ = json.Unmarshal(body, &data)

+	name := req.URL.Query().Get("name")
+	u := User{
+		Name:          name,
+		GeneratedName: fmt.Sprintf("%s-azfunc", name),
+		Password:      data["password"].(string),
 	}

+	return u
+}

+// User mocks any struct (or pointer to struct) you might want to return type User struct {
+	Name          string
+	GeneratedName string
+	Password      string
+}
 ```

 Things to notice:

+- `entryPoint` - this is the name of the function used as entry point.
+This needs to match the function name.
+- `main.go` - this needs to be the name of the file containing the entry point.
-- we can use any vendored dependencies we might have available at compile time (everything is packaged as a Golang plugin)
+- we can use any vendored dependencies we might have available at compile time (everything is packaged as a Golang plugin).
 - the name of the function is `Run` - can be changed, just remember to do the same in `function.json`
-- the function signature - `func Run(req *http.Request, ctx *azfunc.Context) User`.
+- the function signature - `func Run(ctx azfunc.Context, req *http.Request) User`.
 Based on the `function.json` file, `ctx`, `req`, and `inBlob` are automatically populated by the worker.
+Note that there is no implicit dependency on the types provided by the worker in the `azfunc` package! ( Does can be copied and modified or anything else that matches the GRPC protocol can be used.)

   > **The content of the parameters is populated based on the name of the parameter!
 You can change the order, but the name has to be consistent with the name of the binding defined in `function.json`!**